Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

   rollup metrics we have described above.
 That way, Sovereign rollups can account for major technological improvements in computation (such as zk-proof generation throughtput), or storage cost.
-- Every transaction has to specify a unidimensional `max_fee` which is the maximum amount of _gas tokens_ that can be used to execute a given transaction.
+- Every transaction has to specify a scalar `max_fee` which is the maximum amount of _gas tokens_ that can be used to execute a given transaction.
   Similarly, users have to specify a `max_priority_fee_per_gas` expressed in basis points which can be used to reward the transaction sequencer.
 - The final sequencer reward is:
   `seq_reward = min(max_fee - <base_fee, gas_price>, max_priority_fee_per_gas * <base_fee, gas_price>)`.
 - Users can provide an optional `gas_limit` field which is a maximum amount of